sharpelmalak/Ecommerce/README.md

 - **Checkout Process**: Dynamic address and payment handling during checkout.
 - **Order Management**: Customers can review past orders and track order statuses.
 - **Payment Integration**:
     - **Cash on Delivery (COD)**: Customers can select COD as a payment option.
     - **Card Payment**: Customers can use saved cards or enter new card details at checkout, with real-time validation.
     - **PayPal**: Customers can make payments using PayPal during checkout.
 - **Admin Functionality**: Admins can manage product listings, update stock, and process orders.

+## Security Features

+- **Spring Security Integration**: Provides a robust authentication and authorization framework to secure the application.
+- **User Authentication**: Secure login process with password encryption to protect user credentials.
+- **Role-Based Access Control**: Different user roles (e.g., admin, customer) with specific permissions to restrict access to sensitive operations.
+- **Session Management**: Secure handling of user sessions, including timeout and invalidation of sessions after logout.
+- **CSRF Protection**: Cross-Site Request Forgery protection to ensure that requests are coming from authenticated users.
+- **Password Recovery**: Secure password reset functionality for users to recover access to their accounts.
+- **Input Validation and Sanitization**: Prevents common vulnerabilities like SQL injection and XSS (Cross-Site Scripting) through proper validation and sanitization of user inputs.

 ## Technologies Used